sahilrajput03/flash-runner-npm/README.md

 Jest's test runner has no capability to share values and module between tests suites in watch mode.
 Issue [closed here](https://github.com/facebook/jest/issues/6800).
 But it seems that work is going on this [issue here](https://github.com/facebook/jest/issues/7184).

+## Features

+- Watch mode + Hot-reloading of server
+- No need to stop and restart server when you update `config.fr.js` file
+- Generate config file via: `fr gen` or `fr generate` from command line

 ## Usage

 ### Cli